+Exploratory Analyses

+Initially, we had planned to include additional possible moderators that emerged during the literature search.
+Due to the low number of studies, such additional exploratory analyses were not possible.

 Publication Bias

-To address possible publication bias, we corrected for sampling error and measurement error, as indicated in guidelines for psychometric meta-analyses (Schmidt & Hunter, 2015).
+To address possible biases, we corrected for sampling error and measurement error, as indicated in the guidelines for psychometric meta-analyses (Schmidt & Hunter, 2015).
 Reliability was corrected using internal consistency artifact distributions (alpha or composite reliability) compiled from studies included in the present meta-analysis.
-A summary of weighted mean internal consistency can be found in supplementary.
+A summary of weighted mean internal consistency can be found in the supplementary materials.
+We had originally planned to conduct a sensitivity analysis (Mathur & VanderWeele, 2020) with the use of cumulative meta-analysis but could not do so due to the lack of studies.

 Finally, we conducted a PET-PEESE analysis (Stanley & Doucouliagos, 2014) and a p-curve analysis (Simonsohn et al., 2014).